davidalger/devenv/README.md

     _Note: If there is a `~/.mylogin.cnf` file present on the host, it will supersede this file, potentially breaking things._

+4. Because of GitHub's rate limits on their API it can happen that Composer will silently fail on the m2.dev provisioning step of the dev-web machine.
+To prevent this from happening, create an OAuth token via the [GitHub Settings](https://github.com/settings/tokens) area in your GitHub account.
+You can read more about these tokens [here](https://github.com/blog/1509-personal-api-tokens).
+Add this token to the composer configuration by running:

+        composer config -g github-oauth.github.com <oauthtoken>

+5. Run the following to start up the virtual machines.
+This will take a while on first run, as there is a lot to do!

+        cd /server
+        vagrant up

+6. You should be ready to roll!
+Go ahead and load the [m2.dev](http://m2.dev/) site which should be setup and running inside the virtual machine to make sure everything is working correctly

+7. To SSH into the vm, you can use `vcd` or `vcd web` to connect and automatically mirror your working directory, assuming the location also exists within the virtual machine

+### Optional Setup Steps

-6. Install the compass tools used for scss compilation
+1. Install the compass tools used for scss compilation (optional step)

         sudo gem update --system
         sudo gem install compass

-7. Generate an RSA key pair.
+2. Generate an RSA key pair (optional step).
 The generated public key will be used to authenticate remote SSH connections

         ssh-keygen -f ~/.ssh/id_rsa

     *Note: When prompted, enter a memorable passphrase (you’ll need to use it later)*

-8. Configure the GitHub API token for composer to use.
-This may be the same or different than the one created in step 1.

-        composer config -g github-oauth.github.com <your_api_token>

-8. Run the following to start up the virtual machines.
-This will take a while on first run

-        cd /server
-        vagrant up

-9. You should be ready to roll!
-Go ahead and load the [m2.dev](http://m2.dev/) site which should be setup and running inside the virtual machine to make sure everything is working correctly

-10. To SSH into the vm, you can use `vcd` or `vcd web` to connect and automatically mirror the working directory if a matching location exists on the vm

 ## Virtual Machines